 Best-Selling Cars and Trucks in America

 Americans love trucks.
-So much, in fact, that the best-selling vehicles every month for as long as we can remember have all been pickups.
+So much, in fact, that the best-selling vehicles every year for as long as we care to remember have all been pickups.

-That didn't change last month, either.
-First and second places fell to familiar faces, though there were a lot of changes in the rest of the top 10.
+That hasn't changed so far in 2019, either.
+First through third places fell to familiar faces, though there were a lot of changes in the order of the rest of the top 10.
 Looking over the gains and losses of each vehicle, it's clear that crossovers are continuing to take the place of sedans as the family car of choice in America.

 10. Toyota Corolla